 Get to know the Strategy, Define, Plan and Discover sections within Craft.io.

-Now that you’re acquainted with the Craft.io data model and how to reflect your product within Craft.io, let’s dive into some of the four main areas of the platform: Strategy, Define, Plan, and Discover.
+Now that you’re acquainted with the Craft.io data model and how to reflect your work within Craft.io, let’s dive into some of the four main areas of the platform: Strategy, Define, Plan, and Discover.

 At Craft.io, we believe your roadmap is a critical strategic planning and communication tool.
 The Strategy section provides you with a flexible space to develop your roadmap and communicate it in different ways to various stakeholders.
 Within the Strategy section, you will find: